 - High-level project and product requirements

 - Acceptance criteria

-- Summary of important milestones
+- A summary of important milestones

-- Estimated budget
+- The estimated budget

 - High-level risks

-- Name of the sponsor
+- The name of the sponsor

-- Project’s approval criteria
+- The project’s approval criteria

 The following are a few benefits of a project charter: